If you are a Pitta Dosha, here is a list of simple healthy habits to balance your dosha, build a nourishing lifestyle & attract positivity.

 Do you suffer from heartburn/ acidity regularly?

-Do you have the tendency to feel hot?
+Have the tendency to feel hot?

 Does your sweat have a strong smell?